ab2022/mpd-inband/Readme.md

 # segbuilder

-## Standalone test tool for concatening MPDs and audio segments.
+## Standalone test tool for concatenating MPDs and audio segments.

 Depends on pugixml which is not included.
 Use `make` to compile.